Teerapat-Kuiyawattananon/kbank-api/README.md

 # KBank-API
-KBank-API Projects using the Kasikorn Bank's bill payment API.
+KBank-API Project using the Kasikorn Bank's bill payment API including Inquiry & Payment, to act as a middleman to enable payments between clients and stores.
+Use
+Inquiry for check bill details before making a payment and Payment for confirm payment.

 ## How To Run